 NDB$EPOCH_TRANS()for use in replication setups with 2 NDB Clusters.
 For more information, see Chapter 8, NDB Cluster Replication.

 Distribution of MySQL users and privileges across NDB Cluster SQL nodes is now supported—see Section 7.15, “Distributed Privileges Using Shared Grant Tables”.

 Improved support for distributed pushed-down joins, which greatly improve performance for many joins that can be executed in parallel on the data nodes.

 Support for the Memcache API using the loadable ndbmemcache storage engine.
 See ndbmemcache—Memcache API for NDB Cluster.

-This section contains information about NDB Cluster 7.2 releases through 5.5.65-ndb-7.2.39, which is a previous GA release but still supported.
-NDB 7.1 and earlier releases series are no longer maintained or supported in production.
-We recommend that new deployments use NDB Cluster 7.6, which is the most recent series of General Availability releases; see MySQL NDB Cluster 7.5 and NDB Cluster 7.6.
-NDB Cluster 8.0, currently under development, is available for evaluation and testing as a Developer Preview release; for more information, see MySQL NDB Cluster 8.0.
-NDB Cluster 7.5 is a previous GA release still supported in production; see MySQL NDB Cluster 7.5 and NDB Cluster 7.6, for more information.
-NDB 7.4 and 7.3 are older GA releases still supported in production; see MySQL NDB Cluster 7.3 and NDB Cluster 7.4.
+This section contains information about NDB Cluster 7.2 releases through 5.5.65-ndb-7.2.39, a past General Availability (GA) release which is no longer supported for new deployments.
+(NDB 7.1 and earlier releases series are no longer maintained or supported in production.)
+We recommend that new deployments use NDB Cluster 8.0, which is the most recent General Availability release; see What is New in NDB Cluster, for more information about new features and other changes in NDB 8.0.
+NDB Cluster 7.6 and NDB CLuster 7.5 are a previous GA release still supported in production; see MySQL NDB Cluster 7.5 and NDB Cluster 7.6, for more information.
+NDB 7.4 and 7.3 are older GA releases also still supported in production; see MySQL NDB Cluster 7.3 and NDB Cluster 7.4.